What is Familial Hypercholesterolemia?

 The condition is a dyslipidemia, a group of diseases that involve changes in lipid levels, and can be identified through a laboratory genetic test called a familial dyslipidemia panel.
 The exam is carried out with medical request from the previous suspicion.

-“A young patient with very high LDL, despite having healthy habits, needs to undergo a clinical survey and analysis of the family history to find out if someone had or has cardiovascular events in the family that could indicate hypercholesterolemia”, says Bittencourt.
+“A young patient with very high LDL, despite having healthy habits, needs to undergo a clinical survey and analysis of the family history to find out if someone had or has cardiovascular events in the family that might indicate hypercholesterolemia”, says Bittencourt.

 He emphasizes the importance of early diagnosis so that the consequences are not serious.
 “It is essential to keep an eye on, for example, the deposit of fat on the eyelids”, he explains.